valentynfaychuk/amadeus-fabric-doctor/README_EXACT_VERSION.md

 3. Use unsafe FFI to call the C API

 ## Current Implementation Status
-The fabric-reader currently uses the standard rocksdb crate which may have version incompatibilities.
+The amadeus-fabric-doctor currently uses the standard rocksdb crate which may have version incompatibilities.
 For production use with exact version matching, one of the above solutions must be implemented.

 ## Version Compatibility Matrix
 | Component | Version | RocksDB | Status |